newchuyalong/libgdx-learning/Spritebatch,-Textureregions,-and-Sprites.md

 `SpriteBatch` is given a texture and coordinates for each rectangle to be drawn.
 It collects the geometry without submitting it to the GPU.
 If it is given a texture different than the last texture, then it binds the last texture, submits the collected geometry to be drawn, and begins collecting geometry for the new texture.

 Changing textures every few rectangles that are drawn prevents `SpriteBatch` from batching much geometry.
 Also, binding a texture is a somewhat expensive operation.
 For these reasons, it is common to store many smaller images in a larger image and then draw regions of the larger image to both maximize geometry batching and avoid texture changes.
-See TexturePacker for more information.
+See [[TexturePacker | Texture Packer]] for more information.

 ## SpriteBatch ##